Overview - updated February 2026

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

-If you start from either end, it is not possible to get back to the starting point using public transport.
+It is not possible to get back to the starting point using public transport, as there is no buses servicing Cape Peron.
 A taxi/Uber is your only option.
-The 551 bus returns to the Rockingham train Station.

 Summary of the walk

-Figure 1 below shows the suggested route in red - it is not a simple out and back walk - and an alternative route in orange.
-The one-way distance is 4.6km and the return leg is 2.9km making it a 7.5km out and back walk.
-If you select the additional return leg, it will add an additional 800m making it an 8.3km out and back walk.
+Figure 1 below shows the suggested route in blue and an alternative return route is shown in yellow.
+TThe one-way distance is 4.6km and the return leg is 2.9km (taking the yellow option) making it a 7.5km out and back walk.

 Water and toilets